t-doc-org/informatique/docs/bases-de-donnees/sql-lab1.md

     ````{admonition} Solution
     :class: note dropdown
     ```{code-block} sql
-    SELECT * FROM contact WHERE interets LIKE '%Cinéma%';
+    select * from contact where interets like '%Cinéma%';
     ```
     ````